add19/Distributed-Key-Value-store/README.md

    upon this entry of the log.
 7. The log entry is then executed by the learners to commit the transaction/requested operation from client into the key value store on each node.
+8. The failure rate is configured in the config.txt file.
+It should be tweaked to a value between 0.0 to 1.0.
+A random number is generated on acceptor nodes and the random value is checked against this configured value.
+If it is lesser than the configured value, then an exception is thrown to simulate failures.

 The inspiration for this design comes from this google tech-talk - https://www.youtube.com/watch?v=d7nAGI_NZPk